facebook/react-native-website/website/blog/2018-04-04-using-typescript-with-react-native.md

 ## Next Steps

-Check out [our React tutorial](https://github.com/DanielRosenwasser/React-TypeScript-Tutorial) where we also cover topics like state management with [Redux](http://redux.js.org).
-These same subjects can be applied when writing React Native apps.

-Additionally, you may want to look at the [ReactXP](https://microsoft.github.io/reactxp/) if you're looking for a component library written entirely in TypeScript that supports both React on the web as well as React Native.
+Check out the official [React tutorial](https://reactjs.org/tutorial/tutorial.html) and state-management library [Redux](http://redux.js.org).
+These resources can be helpful when writing React Native apps.
+Additionally, you may want to look at [ReactXP](https://microsoft.github.io/reactxp/), a component library written entirely in TypeScript that supports both React on the web as well as React Native.

 Have fun in a more type-safe React Native development environment!